aatishb/p5-vue-starter/README.md

 # p5-vue-starter

 This is an example of how to use [Vue.js](https://vuejs.org/) to bind multiple [p5.js](https://p5js.org/) sketches together, so that they can share data with each other and with other components in a single document.
+You can use this to build interactive webpages where input elements ike sliders and buttons can affect one or more p5 canvases on the page, or p5 sketches can affect elements on the page.

 ## Try it out
 - [One way binding](https://aatishb.com/p5-vue-starter/one-way-binding/)
 - [Two way binding](https://aatishb.com/p5-vue-starter/two-way-binding/)

-In these examples, the `data` object is defined in the [Vue instance](https://github.com/aatishb/p5-vue-starter/blob/master/one-way-binding/vue-definitions.js#L1-L6), and it holds an x & y position.
+In these examples, the `data` object is defined in the [Vue instance](https://github.com/aatishb/p5-vue-starter/blob/master/one-way-binding/vue-definitions.js#L47-L52), and it holds an x & y position.
 You can think of the Vue instance as the 'parent' or the top layer, and this is where we store shared data that we want to be accessible to multiple components.
 You can inspect this data in the console by typing `app.data.x` or `app.data.y`.

 The input sliders are [bound to this data](https://vuejs.org/v2/guide/forms.html), meaning the slider & data variables are automatically kept in sync with each other, so that changes to one automatically affect the other.
 You can test this by opening the console and typing `app.data.x = 100` and notice that the slider immediately updates.